wagtail/wagtail/docs/reference/contrib/frontendcache.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Pages that list other pages (such as a blog index) may need to be purged as well so any changes to a blog page is also reflected on the index (for example, a blog post was added, deleted or its title/thumbnail was changed).
+Pages that list other pages (such as a blog index) may need to be purged as well so any changes to a blog page are also reflected on the index (for example, a blog post was added, deleted or its title/thumbnail was changed).

 To purge these pages, we need to write a signal handler that listens for